null-d3v/L1L2RedisCache/src/MessagingRedisCache/README.md

     .AddMemoryCacheSubscriber();
 ```

-This should be done explicitly when using [HybridCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid) and is done automatically when using [`L1L2RedisCache`](lol.com).
+This should be done explicitly when using [`HybridCache`](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/hybrid) and is done automatically when using [`L1L2RedisCache`](../L1L2RedisCache/README.md).

 ## MessagingRedisCacheOptions

-`MessagingRedisCacheOptions` are an extension of the standard `RedisCache` [`RedisCacheOptions`](https://github.com/dotnet/aspnetcore/blob/main/src/Caching/StackExchangeRedis/src/RedisCacheOptions.cs).
+`MessagingRedisCacheOptions` are an extension of the standard [`RedisCacheOptions`](https://github.com/dotnet/aspnetcore/blob/main/src/Caching/StackExchangeRedis/src/RedisCacheOptions.cs).
 The following additional customizations are supported:

 ### MessagingType